 • Microdose: If you’re in a period of high stress, try micro-dosing Magnesi-Om® throughout the day for a time-release effect.
 Add 1/4 tsp in water, 4 times throughout the day.

-• Pair with Vitamin D: Magnesium is essential for healthy bones; it facilitates the conversion of Vitamin D into its active form.
+• Pair with Vitamin D: Magnesium and Vitamin D work very well together.
+Magnesium is essential for healthy bones; it facilitates the conversion of Vitamin D into its active form.
 When Vitamin D is active, Calcium can be absorbed into the bones.
 Take a Vitamin D supplement for synergistic effects.
 You can find D in Moon Juice supplements like SuperHair®, SuperBeauty®, and SuperPower®.

 Takeaways